 Asthma and allergies can lead to problems with your breathing.
-Knowing some tips to manage your asthma and allergies can help you have a healthier life.
+Knowing some tips to manage your asthma and allergies or the best asthma treatment to have on hand can help you have a healthier life.
 Allergens such as pollen and dust can trigger asthma attacks, but so can other stimuli.
 Some asthma triggers are biological and others are the result of poor health habits.
 Here are a few ways you can manage your asthma and allergies:

 What Are Some Factors That Worsen Asthma and Allergies?